k1nd0ne/VolWeb/README.md

 The ngnix logs can be found in the **/ngnix/log** folder.

-By default the admin account created will have the following credentials:
+By default the admin and user accounts created will have the following credentials:

 ```
 admin:password
+user:password
 ```

-Navigate to https://[VOLWEB HOSTED IP]/admin and create an analyst account in the "User" section.
-Change the admin password.
-Disconnect from the admin panel and navigate to https://[VOLWEB HOSTED IP]/ to login with the analyst account.
+You can create more analyst accounts via the Django administration panel -> https://[VOLWEB HOSTED IP]/admin.

+## Important Note 📄

+The admin account cannot create analysis.
+Only use this account for analyst account creation and don't forget to change the passwords.

 ## Reset 🔄